 Log in as a super-user.
 Enter the Change Group, chgrp, command, followed by the new group name, and the filename.
-For example, to change the group of the file named "memo" from /other to /dev, enter chgrp dev memo <cr></cr>
+For example, to change the group of the file named "memo" from /other to /dev, enter chqrp dev memo <CR>